 Blog topics

 Our initial meeting will be a consultation which costs nothing and implies no obligation for us to work together.
-This is a good time for us to ask each other some questions, get paperwork filled out, and decide if we both think I’m a good fit to work with your pets.
+This is a good time for us to ask each other some questions, get paperwork filled out, and decide if we both think I’m a good fit to work with your companions.
 Some folks also ask for copies of my proof of insurance coverage, which I always have on hand.

 Mr. F